-NGV curators provide short insights into highlight works currently on display at NGV Australia.
+NGV curators provide short insights into highlight works of Australian art.

 Grace Crowley was pivotal in developing abstract art in Australia.
 After a trip to France, she was seduced by the modernism movement, shifting from a more conservative painting style toward the abstract approach seen in Girl with goats.